sarahzu/DS-for-SE-2018-Seminar/Worksheet_defect_prediction_paper_1_and_3.md

 1. What is the **main research question/goal**? _(there may be more than one, but usually there is an overarching research question/goal.)_ (Alice)

 The main goal is to find out which programs are more failure-prone than others.
-This information allows the allocation of resouces for quality assurance to the most defect-prone parts of a system.
+This information allows the allocation of resources for quality assurance to the most defect-prone parts of a system.
 In order to reach this goal, the authors of the paper examined the following research questions:
 * Which files/packages have defects?
 * Which are the files/packages with the most defects?
 Does complex code implify more defects?